andreterceiro/treemap/README.md

 We defined that the total square has the 800x600 dimensions.
 The solution of Chat GPT adopted the 3 minor values on the left and the remainder 2 values on the `right`.
 We will adopt that we will have:
 - If the total of the parts is an even number, then we will have half of the parts in the left and half of the parts in the right;
-- If the total of the parts is an odd number, then we will have half of the parts in the left and half of the parts in the right;
+- If the total of the parts is an odd number, then we will have half of the parts + 0.5 in the left and half of the parts -0.5 in the right.
+Example: 5 parts - half of this value is 2.5.
+2.5 + 0.5 = 3 and 2.5 - 0.5 = 2.
+3 + 2 = 5;
 - The lower values will be allocated in the left.
 And this will be result in a right solution?
 Yes, because the right part will be bigger in x aixis.

 "The general shape" of the general idea will be: